AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/manage-tasks/move-tasks.md

 ## Move a task at the task level {#move-a-task-at-the-task-level}

-In addition to moving tasks from a list of tasks, you can also move a task at the task level, after you have opened it.&nbsp;
+In addition to moving tasks from a list of tasks, you can also move a task at the task level, after you have opened it.

 1. Find a task in your Workfront system by searching for it.
 1. Click the name of the task to open it.